MisterHW/Notes/FreeCAD_OpenEMS/readme.md

 3D electromagnetic FDTD simulations are a tool to analyze, among other things (like S-parameters and radiation patterns of antenna structures, TDR simulation), circuits with distributed elements and custom air-core magnetics.

 Never heard of OpenEMS?
-Check out [Torsten Liebig's FOSDEM talk](https://archive.fosdem.org/2019/schedule/event/openems/) for a gentle introduction (27 min video).
+Check out [Thorsten Liebig's FOSDEM talk](https://archive.fosdem.org/2019/schedule/event/openems/) for a gentle introduction (27 min video).

 The focus of this article is to document a foray into this territory under Windows.